 However, Goldman’s screenplay aside, it is the charismatic acting from the stupendous cast that really delivers the goods.
 Shelley Winters, Arthur Hill, Julie Harris, Janet Leigh, Robert Wagner, Pamela Tiffin and Robert Webber all make their mark in the all-star cast.

-And it helps too that a series of fine character actors – Strother Martin, Harold Gould, Roy Jenson, Martin West, Jacqueline deWit, Eugene Iglesias and Richard Carlyle – are also in the cast.
+And it helps too that a series of fine character actors – Strother Martin, Harold Gould, Roy Jenson, Martin West, Jacqueline deWit, Eugene Iglesias and Richard Carlyle – are also in the cast, providing texture to their little scenes.

 Director Smight’s thoroughly involving, atmospheric, quick-moving, satisfyingly twisty movie is a first-rate version of the film noir thriller.
 It’s really only a pastiche, mimicking Dashiell Hammett and Raymond Chandler, but it now has become recognised and valued as the real thing and a bit of a classic in itself.
 It was a good-sized hit, taking $12 million on a $3.5 million budget.